Ardumower/Sunray/alfred/README.md

 # Sunray for Alfred

-## How to compile 'Sunray for Alred'
+## How to compile 'Sunray for Alfred'
 Run this on your Alfred:

 ```